slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"A stupid man's report of what a clever man says can never be accurate, because he unconsciously translates what he hears onto something he can understand."
 -- Bertrand Russell*
+> *"Those who are able to see beyond the shadows and lies of their culture will never be understood let alone believed by the masses."
+-- Plato*
 -->

 > *"In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty."